 If a student leaves South Hills prior to completing 60 percent of a payment period or term, the Financial Aid office recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV Funds formula: Percentage of payment period or term equals the number of days completed up to the last day of attendance divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term.)
 This percentage is also the percentage of aid earned.
-Calendar days for each term during the enrollment period are as follows: Fall 2020, 86; Winter 2020-2021, 85; Spring 2021, 87; Summer 2021, 10 weeks, 71; Summer 2021, 12 weeks, 86.
-Medical Coding & Billing 10 week term calendar days are as follows: Fall 2020, 66; Winter 2020-2021, 62; Spring 2021, 66.
-Beginning with the March 2021 start, the MCB program will align with the 12-week term calendar days above.
+Calendar days for each term during the enrollment period are as follows: Fall 2021, 86; Winter 2021-2022, 83; Spring 2022, 87; 10 Week Summer 2022, 71; 12 Week Summer 2022, 86.